 The form should be kept on file either three years after the employee was hired or for one year after the end of employment, whichever is later.
 Forms can be kept in different formats: paper, microform, and electronic.
 While smaller businesses can easily comply by retaining only the paper Forms I-9, electronic recordkeeping for this form is a must for bigger enterprises with thousands of employees.

 Therefore, there is no need to update the form itself with other information after it was first filled out except for some circumstances.
-These include the expiry and/or renewal of some List A or C documents, such as a work authorization or visa, or a change of name.
+These include the expiry and/or renewal of some List A or C documents, such as work authorization or visa, or a change of name.
 This additional information will go into Section 3 of the form, on Page 2, which is reserved specifically to be filled out for reverification and rehires.

 Since the form does not need to be submitted to any government office, there is no filing fee required.
 Form I-9 is free to download from the USCIS website.

 Form I-9 for Minors

 Employing minors does not exempt employers from dealing with Form I-9.
 A minor is anyone defined under the age of 18.
 While you can still legally employ them, there will just be some modifications to how they fill out form I-9.

-For starters, if the minor does not have any identity document from List B, they cannot sign their signature in the “Signature of Employee” field on the first page.
+For starters, if the minor does not have an identity document from List B, they cannot sign their signature in the “Signature of Employee” field on the first page.
 Their parent or legal guardian should be the one to sign this field and should write “Individual Under Age 18” underneath the signature.
 That person who signed the Signature of Employee field should then fill out the Preparer and/or Translator Certification field.

 Meanwhile, on the second page, employers should again write “Individual Under Age 18” in the Document Title field.
 Then fill out the form with the information from the List C document that the minor has.